 For the 2nd year, Greece bottomed in the Press Freedom Index

-Greece is bad for journalists, according to a new report published by Politico.
+Greece is bad for journalists, according to news published by Politico.

 rsf

-For the second consecutive year, Greece came last among EU countries in the 2023 Reporters Without Borders (RSF) World Press Freedom Index which published today Wednesday.
+For the second consecutive year, Greece came last among its countries in the 2023 Reporters Without Borders (RSF by Reporters Without Borders) Global Press Freedom Index which published today Wednesday.

-Greece is now ranked 107th, just behind Qatar and Thailand, and performing worse than such as Nigeria, Lesotho and Haiti, the press freedom organization's ranking shows.
+Greece is now ranked 107th, just behind Qatar and Thailand, and performing worse than countries such as Nigeria, Lesotho and Haiti, the press freedom group's rankings show.

-Greece improved its position by one point compared to last year, but its overall score fell slightly to 55,2 out of 100, down from 55,5 in 2022.
-Norway, Ireland, Denmark and Sweden are the best in class, with scores ranging from 88 to 95 points.
+Greece improved its position by one point compared to last year, but its overall score fell slightly to 55,2 out of 100, down from 55,5 in 2022. , Ireland, Denmark and Sweden are best in class, with scores ranging from 88 to 95 points.

-The main reasons for Greece's under-scoring include arbitrary surveillance of journalists by intelligence agencies using the interception Predator — something called the “biggest of freedom of the press in Union in 2022” by RSF — but also government interference in the media s, abusive lawsuits and insufficient legal protection.
+The main reasons for Greece's under-scoring include arbitrary surveillance of journalists by intelligence agencies using the softwares Predator — what has been called the “biggest violation of press freedom in Europe in 2022″ by RSF — but also government interference in the media, abusive lawsuits and inadequate legal protections.

 RSF's Press Freedom Index ranks countries from 0 to 100 (the highest possible level of media freedom).